megagames-me/tgb-speechrecognition/README.md

  Install this and read more (here)[https://pypi.org/project/SpeechRecognition/].
 ### Update - v1.0.1-alpha

-<p>Before this update, we were trying to use another API, as the Google API wasn't fast enough.
+Before this update, we were trying to use another API, as the Google API wasn't fast enough.
 However, we realized that it was because the code wasn't stopping the `listen` method, so it just would continue this.
-Read more down at the changelog.</p>
+Read more down at the changelog.

 ---
   - PyAudio
   This requires PyAudio so that python can access the microphone for a constant flow of audio for the API to convert to text.
  ## Changelog